BassantSabra/BassantSabra/README.md

 # Hello, I'm Bassant Ahmed 👋

 Welcome to my GitHub profile!
-I'm a passionate data analyst with a keen interest in data science.
+I'm a passionate data analysis with a keen interest in data science.
 I love transforming data into actionable insights and telling compelling stories through data visualization.

 ## 🚀 About Me